-How to back up your iTunes library
+Don't lose your tunes!
+Here's how to back up your iTunes or Music library

-Though we store more and more of our music online these days, a hard-copy backup is still the gold standard for keeping your data safe.
-And if you use Apple Music or iCloud Music Library, the best way to do that is still iTunes.

-There are a few ways to back up your iTunes library; it's important to choose one and regularly back up so that you won't have to worry about your local copy getting lost or damaged.
-My music — at least for me — is one of those must-backup items; I don't want to have to manually re-build or re-buy thousands of tracks.
+While streaming music seems to be all the rage these days, nothing really beats actually owning your music.
+You may have acquired a vast collection of thousands of songs on your MacBook or iPhone over the years, so you definitely want to make sure that you back up your iTunes Library or Music Library, as it's called now in macOS.

+Whether you are still listening to your digitally ripped CD collection from high school or streaming the latest hits on Apple Music with iCloud Music Library, you'll want to make sure that everything is backed up and safe.
+Nothing is worse than losing your favorite tunes because of a mistake.
+Here are a few different ways to back up your iTunes library.

-First: Make sure your entire library has been locally downloaded
+First, make sure your entire library has been locally downloaded

-If you use iCloud Music Library or the iTunes Store, you may have some or all of your music stored in the cloud.
-But to truly make sure your purchased and owned content is backed up, you'll want to download a local copy to your Mac.
-Here's the best way to do so:
+If you use iCloud Music Library or the iTunes Store, you may have some or all of your music stored in the Cloud.
+But to truly make sure that your purchased and owned content is backed up, you'll want to download a local copy of all of your music to your Mac.

-How to download all your music from iCloud Music Library to your Mac
+To download specific items in your iCloud Music Library right now to your Mac's drive, do the following:

+Once that is turned on, any music you add to your Apple Music library will be downloaded automatically to your Mac's hard drive.

-How to back up iTunes via Time Machine or another backup service
+How to back up iTunes Library via Time Machine or another backup service

-If you have Apple's Time Machine backup system enabled — or any other cloud- or system-based backup — your iTunes library should automatically be covered.
-This way, if you ever need to restore, you can just pop back in Time Machine's History (or a past backup from CrashPlan or Carbon Copy Cloner, for example) to retrieve it.

-- How to back up and restore your Mac with Time Machine
+One of the easiest ways to make sure that your iTunes or Music Library is always backed up is to use Time Machine, which is already built-in to your Mac.
+With this feature enabled, you can automatically back up and restore your Mac with Time Machine and any of the best USB-C external hard drives.
+The restore functionality lets you jump back in Time Machine's history to retrieve it.

+But Time Machine may not be enough.
+We also recommend having an offsite backup plan for your Mac as well, just in case something like a fire happens, and you lose your external hard drive.

 How to manually back up your iTunes library

-If you're not employing a Mac-wide backup service (really, you should get on that), or if you just want to manually back up your iTunes library separately, here's how to go about that.
+If you're not employing a Mac-wide backup service (really, though, you should get on that), or if you want to manually back up your iTunes library separately, here's how to go about doing that:

 Consolidate your library